Mail (film)

 Mail, also marketed as Kambalapally Kathalu Chapter 1: Mail is a 2021 Indian Telugu-language comedy film written and directed by debutant Uday Gurrala and produced by Priyanka Dutt through Swapna Cinema production company.
-The film stars Priyadarshi and debutants Harshith Malgireddy, Mani Aegurla and Gouri Priya Reddy.
-Set in 2005 in the village of Kambalapally in Telangana, the film is the first installment in the Kambalapally Kathalu series.
+The film stars Priyadarshi and debutants Harshith Malgireddy, Mani Aegurla and Sri Gouri Priya.
+Set in 2005 in the village of Kambalpally in Telangana, the film is the first installment in the Kambalapally Kathalu series.
 The film premiered on 12 January on Aha.